samuelnee/feather-packages/Bootstrap/README.md

 ### Where to put project templates

-If you want to have the project's widget templates separated from the default widget templates you can place them in the MVC folder in the root `SitefinityWebApp` folder of your project `/Mvc/Views/`.
+If you want to have the project's widget templates separated from the default widget templates we recommend to move all default widget templates from `/ResourcePackages/Bootstrap/Mvc/Views/` of the package to `SitefinityWebApp/Mvc/Views/` and add project specific templates to `/ResourcePackages/Bootstrap/Mvc/Views/`.
 It is easier to navigate and manage less files.
-The same can be done with grid widget templates.
-Project specific grid widget templates can be moved to `/GridSystem/Templates` in the root `SitefinityWebApp` folder of the project.

 ## Responsive design ##